mjcumming/wiim/development/UPNP_TESTING.md

 - The integration will work perfectly with 1-second state updates
 - Only concern yourself with UPnP if you need sub-second real-time updates

+## UPnP Health Watchdog

+The integration includes a **watchdog timer** (default: checks every 45 seconds) that monitors UPnP health:

+### How It Works

+1. **Timer checks**: Every 45 seconds, the integration checks when the last UPnP event was received
+2. **Healthy UPnP**: If events arrived within the last 2 minutes, UPnP is considered healthy and continues
+3. **Dead UPnP**: If no events for 2+ minutes, the integration automatically switches to HTTP polling
+4. **Non-destructive**: The watchdog does NOT shut down working UPnP subscriptions

+### Benefits

+- **Automatic recovery**: If UPnP stops working, the integration seamlessly switches to polling
+- **No manual intervention**: Users don't need to reload the integration
+- **Resilient**: Handles network issues, device firmware bugs, or temporary UPnP failures

+### Configuration

+The watchdog interval can be configured in the integration options:

+- **Default**: 45 seconds
+- **Minimum**: 30 seconds (recommended)
+- **Maximum**: 300 seconds (5 minutes)

+**Note**: The watchdog is only active when UPnP subscriptions are established.
+If UPnP setup fails initially, the integration uses HTTP polling from the start.

 ## Future Improvements

 Potential enhancements if UPnP proves reliable: